Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     - The other operational GOES 1x IR at 4 km/px every hour
     - Himawari: 1x VIS, 1x IR, 1x WV at 4 km/px every hour
     - Meteosat: 1x IR at 15 km/px every hour\*
-    - Miscallenous EMWIN data (Crops, weather charts, L2 products...)
+    - Miscellaneous EMWIN data (Crops, weather charts, L2 products...)

 \* I've only seen this in GOES-East HRIT.
 The imagery is in `EMWIN`, not `IMAGES`.